valor-software/ngx-bootstrap/README.md

 # Troubleshooting

-So you are in trouble, where to get help:
+So if you are in trouble, here's where you can look for help.

-- you can search and ask for help at [StackOverflow](https://stackoverflow.com/questions/tagged/ngx-bootstrap)
+The best place to ask questions is on [StackOverflow (under the `ngx-bootstrap` tag)](https://stackoverflow.com/questions/tagged/ngx-bootstrap)
-- you can join [slack](https://ngx-slack.herokuapp.com/) and ask a question
+You can also join [our Slack channel](https://ngx-slack.herokuapp.com/) and link your stackoverflow question there.
+But try to avoid asking generic help questions directly on Slack since they can easily get lost in the chat.
+You can also [search among the existing GitHub issues](https://github.com/valor-software/ngx-bootstrap/issues?utf8=%E2%9C%93&q=is%3Aissue).

-- if none of this helped please [search](https://github.com/valor-software/ngx-bootstrap/issues?utf8=%E2%9C%93&q=is%3Aissue) and only then open new issue
+If, **and only if**, none of the above helped, please open a [new issue](https://github.com/valor-software/ngx-bootstrap/issues/new).

 # Contribution